phuvio/Material-bank/Documentation/database.md

         INTEGER tag_id
     }

-    Groups {
-        SERIAL id
-        INTEGER user_id
-        INTEGER material_id
-        VARCHAR(500) description
-        BOOLEAN visible
-    }

-    Groups_Materials {
-        SERIAL id
-        INTEGER group_id
-        INTEGER material_id
-    }

-    Customers {
-        SERIAL id
-        INTEGER code
-        INTEGER user_id
-        TIMESTAMP created_at
-        TIMESTAMP updated_at
-    }

-    Customers_Materials {
-        SERIAL id
-        INTEGER customer_id
-        INTEGER material_id
-        VARCHAR(20) status
-    }

     %% Relationships
     Users ||--o{ Favorites : "user_id"
     Materials ||--o{ Favorites : "material_id"
+    Materials ||--o{ Tags_Materials : "material_id"
     Tags ||--o{ Tags_Materials : "tag_id"
-    Materials ||--o{ Tags_Materials : "material_id"
-    Materials ||--o{ Groups : "material_id"
     Users ||--o{ Materials : "user_id"
-    Users ||--o{ Groups : "user_id"
-    Groups ||--o{ Groups_Materials : "group_id"
-    Materials ||--o{ Groups_Materials : "material_id"
-    Users ||--o{ Customers : "user_id"
-    Customers ||--o{ Customers_Materials : "customer_id"
-    Materials ||--o{ Customers_Materials : "material_id"
 ```

-There are timestamps on materials, users and customers.
+There are timestamps on materials and users.
 Timestamps for users give information when the password has been renewed last time.
 Password is forced to renew at least once a year.
-Timestamps for customers are for GDPR purposes.
-When the customer ends his/her customership with ProNeuron the data is kept 3 years and then deleted.
 Timestamps for materials have no use at the moment, but are inserted for future use.
 PostgreSQL triggers are used to update timestamps updated_at.

 Sequelize is used for queries.
 It does not handle database-level triggers.
 The schema has been run directly to the database.
 To avoid problems do not use ```sequelize.sync()``` with ```force``` or ```alter``` options.